|Frequently Asked Questions

 If you have a wired network connection for a network camera, access control or door intercom (regardless of the manufacturer) in the outdoor area, it may be advisable to additionally secure this connection in case of security concerns.

 For this use case, a firewall can be configured separately to secure the connection at the connected LAN port.
 The essential requirement for our products is that a direct Internet connection to *.doorbird.net on ports 80 and 443 must be possible.

 Please note that we cannot provide product advice for routers or firewalls.
 The standard models available from your Internet service provider do not always offer such configurations.
-We recommend to get in touch with your local IT and network specialist who can advise you on products and configure the firewall accordingly.
+We recommend getting in touch with your local IT and network specialist, who can advise you on products and configure the firewall accordingly.